 Eyeing the untracked powder beyond the resort boundary, but not sure how to transition to the backcountry safely and responsibly?
 Our entry level ski & splitboard course is designed for you!
 Whether it’s deciding where to ride, assessing the snowpack or understanding the gear, our highly trained and experienced ACMG guides will show you the way.
 A included copy of the ACC’s Winter Backcountry Leader Manual will provide valuable reference material once you’re ready to go it alone.

-As well as our regular course dates, we offer a women & non-binary-only edition for those looking for a gender-inclusive learning environment.
+As well as our regular course dates, we offer a women & non-binary-only edition for those looking for a gender-inclusive learning environment, Guided by Erica Roles.
 We also offer splitboard-specific editions which are taught by splitboarding guru, Chucky Gerrard.

 Whichever, you choose, our fantastic location in Canmore, AB, gives access to the perfect learning environment in nearby Kananaskis and Banff National Park.
 For those coming from further afield, enjoy our convenient on-site, award winning hostel accommodation for a modest additional fee.